Jeremy Hutson is leader of the

 Potential energy surfaces for ultracold collisions

-Control of ultracold collisions with electric and magnetic fields
+Control of ultracold collisions with electric, magnetic and microwave fields

 Opportunities to join the research group

-We have a very large EPSRC Programme Grant entitled "MMQA: Microkelvin
+Research Council (EPSRC), including a very large Programme Grant entitled "QSUM:

 experimental and theoretical project, together with colleagues in the

-Carty) and at Imperial College London (Ed Hinds, Michael Tarbutt).
+Durham Physics Department (Simon Cornish), at Imperial College London (Ed Hinds,

-A Ph.
-D. studentship is available to work on the theory of cold and
+The group takes Ph.
+D. students to work on the theory of cold and

-2. Cooling molecules to microkelvin temperatures: using the theory of
+2. Towards a molecular Bose-Einstein condensate: using the theory of

-The group welcomes applications from well-qualified scientists to apply for personal Fellowships, including EPSRC Postdoctoral Fellowships,
+The group welcomes applications from well-qualified scientists to apply for personal Fellowships, including Durham International Fellowships, EPSRC Postdoctoral Fellowships,

 host for Feodor Lynen Research Fellowships.